All Episodes

 What they really learn how to do is to move money around.

-Elizabeth Warren's part of that she tries to fake what I call she's part of the not so obvious establishment that she cares for the everyday poor black person, poor white person, the working people but fundamentally she exists to make sure those people actually want to change stuff get sucked back into the establishment.
+She tries to fake what I call she's part of the not-so-obvious establishment, that she cares for the everyday poor black person, poor white person, the working people.

-And that's what's so insidious you know it's easy to understand the existing establishment people like Elizabeth Warren are the more insidious part that are used to basically entrap people to stick on with the establishment.
+You know, it's easy to understand the existing establishment, people like Elizabeth Warren are the more insidious part that are used to basically entrap people to stick on with the establishment.

-So it's it's rather ironic that in uh that uh U.S. academia is one of the leading is uh in the vanguard of you know anti-free speech um the anti-free speech impetus that we've been seeing across you know college campuses,
+So it's rather ironic that U.S. academia is one of the leading is in the vanguard of anti-free speech, anti-free speech impetus that we've been seeing across college campuses, not just in Massachusetts, but everywhere else.

-not just in Massachusetts, but everywhere else, you know, and so ironically, they owe uh a lot of they owe a lot of uh their sources of funding to the government, but yet at the same time they're they're creating this PC or they're the leaders of this PC environment that's making it difficult for people to you know basically um exercise their First Amendment rights.
+And so ironically, they owe a lot of their sources of funding to the government, but yet at the same time, they're creating this PC or they're the leaders of this PC environment that's making it difficult for people to basically exercise their First Amendment rights.

 Right.

-Yeah, it's a very interesting.
+Yeah, it's very interesting.

 So let me ask you this real quick.

-Um about 30 seconds, uh what we got about 45 seconds.
+We got about 45 seconds.

 I'm talking about awareness all day today.

-What can people do to make themselves more aware of this establishment politics that you if you've been able to figure it out?
+What can people do to make themselves more aware of this establishment politics that you, if you've been able to figure it out?

-What what how do you think people can figure this out?
+How do you think people can figure this out?

 You can't rely on any one source of information anymore.

-So Dr. The old days are over.
+So, Dr. Shiva, the old days are over.

-Um can do you think there's going to be more people that are capable of defeating the Elizabeth Warrens coming forward, or do you think that's it's gonna take a while before we get to that point?
+Dr. Shiva, real quick, do you think there's going to be more people that are capable of defeating the Elizabeth Warrens coming forward?

-Well, I you know, in Massachusetts, I'm the only one who actually wants to defeat her and are capable of defeating it or I put in about 1.1 million dollars of my own money, but more importantly, we're creating a broad-based movement.
+Well, in Massachusetts, I'm the only one who actually wants to defeat her and is capable of defeating her.

 And I think to your earlier question, the biggest way that people can really understand truth from lies is to look at a central principle that nature operates by.